SublimeText/TrailingSpaces/README.md

 ### Making it invisible

 You can make trailing spaces "invisible" and still rely on the deletion command.
-To do that, just set the highlight color to an empty string:
+To do that, just set the highlighting color to an empty string:

 ``` js
 { "trailing_spaces_highlight_color": "" }
 ```

-*Beware*: this is not the same as disabling the highlighting (see below).
-With this setting, the plugin still runs when opening a file and live afterwards, you just won't see the trailing spaces highlighted.
-Most of the time, what you'll want is on-demand highlighting (again, see below).
+*Beware*: this is **not** the same as disabling the highlighting (see below).
+With this setting, the plugin still runs when opening a file and live afterwards, you just won't see the trailing spaces (they are highlighted with a "transparent color").
+Most of the time, what you will want is "On-demand highlighting" (again, see below).

 ### Disabling highlighting for large files